degaulle/socialtodo2/README.md

 # CPSC213 Social todo app
-This is Barkley Dai's social todo app
+This is Barkley Dai's social todo app for CPSC213

 run with